 4. Create a family portrait

 Celebrate your child's inner artist and your growing family with a new tradition.
 Linda Walker, a Winnipeg mother of four, says a child-drawn portrait of the family may not be the most flattering, but it's pretty darned cute.
 Frame the family portrait and hang it for all to see, adding a new one each year.
 "Over the years, our portrait wall has become a beautiful memory of our family," says Walker.
 "Copies of the portrait also make great gifts for aunts, uncles and grandparents."

 5. Host an indoor beach party

 When the wind is howling outside, keep the little ones entertained with an indoor beach party.
 Decorate your living room or family room with photos, seashells, a beach umbrella and a poster-board sun.
-Turn up the surf tunes and enjoy a hula hoop competition, the limbo or balloon beach volleyball, and sip on fruit smoothies with little umbrellas.
+Turn up the surf tunes and enjoy a hula hoop competition, the limbo or balloon beach volleyball.
+And while you're at it, sip on fruit smoothies with little umbrellas.

 6. Build a blanket fort

-Toronto dad Scott MacDonald encourages his children's imaginative play by building a fort with blankets and chairs, as he used to do with his own father.
+Toronto dad Scott MacDonald encourages his children's imaginative play by building a fort with blankets and chairs.
+That's what he used to do with his own father.
 "We like to tell stories around a make-believe campfire while snacking on hot dogs or marshmallows," says MacDonald.
 A blanket fort can be even more fun by having a sleepover with friends inside it.
-Now that's roughing it!
+Now that's roughing it.